140 Cognitive Science Building

 - Depth.
 This requirement is met by satisfactorily completing a talk to the entire department on their thesis topic by the end of the third year.
 A first draft of the thesis proposal must be submitted to the student’s adviser by the end of the third year.
 Students enroll in COGS 205 during winter and spring quarter of the third year.

 - Dissertation Topic/Advancement Exam.
 The student prepares a proposal of the dissertation topic that must be approved by the student’s doctoral committee.
 A final written proposal is submitted to the committee at least two weeks prior to an oral defense of the proposal.
-The doctoral committee consists of at least five faculty members: three from the department and two from outside the department; one of the outside members must be tenured.
+The doctoral committee consists of at least five faculty members.
+At least five of the committee members shall be officers of instruction and no fewer than four shall hold professorial titles (of any rank).
+The committee members shall be chosen from at least two departments, and at least two members shall represent academic specialties that differ from the student’s chosen specialty.
+In all cases, each committee must include one tenured or emeritus UC San Diego faculty member from outside the student’s major department.

 The Department of Cognitive Science does not offer admissions to a master’s program.
-However, candidates for the PhD who do not hold a master’s degree from another institution may be granted the MS degree after fulfilling the first three requirements listed above.
+However, candidates for the PhD may be granted the MS after fulfilling the first three requirements listed above.
 This is usually at the end of the second year.
-Duplication of advanced academic degrees, e.g., one at the same level, is not permitted at UC San Diego.
-Likewise, a professional degree at the master’s or doctoral level, e.g., MEd, MPIA, MD, or PharmD, is not regarded as a duplicate of an academic degree.

 Evaluation of Performance and Progress